-For those of you who know me well, you know that I believe deeply in service leadership and utilizing whatever talents and energy we have for positive improvements for our society and world.
+For those of you who know me well, you know that I believe deeply in service leadership.

 As Director of Community Outreach and Development at the Copley-Price Family YMCA, I am constantly inspired by the positive impact we can have on the collective improvement of a majorly underserved area of a major metropolitan area.